baothaihuynh/Global-YouTube-Statistics-Analysis-2023/README.md

 ## **Key Features**🔐

 - `rank`: Position of the YouTube channel based on the number of subscribers

 - `Youtuber`: Name of the YouTube channel

 - `subscribers`: Number of subscribers to the channel

 - `video views`: Total views across all videos on the channel

 - `category`: Category or niche of the channel

 - `Title`: Title of the YouTube channel

 - `uploads`: Total number of videos uploaded on the channel

 - `Country`: Country where the YouTube channel originates

 - `Abbreviation`: Abbreviation of the country

 - `channel_type`: Type of the YouTube channel (e.g., individual, brand)

 - `video_views_rank`: Ranking of the channel based on total video views

 - `country_rank`: Ranking of the channel based on the number of subscribers within its country

 - `channel_type_rank`: Ranking of the channel based on its type (individual or brand)

 - `video_views_for_the_last_30_days`: Total video views in the last 30 days

 - `lowest_monthly_earnings`: Lowest estimated monthly earnings from the channel

 - `highest_monthly_earnings`: Highest estimated monthly earnings from the channel

 - `lowest_yearly_earnings`: Lowest estimated yearly earnings from the channel

 - `highest_yearly_earnings`: Highest estimated yearly earnings from the channel

 - `subscribers_for_last_30_days`: Number of new subscribers gained in the last 30 days

 - `created_year`: Year when the YouTube channel was created

 - `created_month`: Month when the YouTube channel was created

 - `created_date`: Exact date of the YouTube channel's creation

 - `Gross tertiary education enrollment (%)`: Percentage of the population enrolled in tertiary education in the country

 - `Population`: Total population of the country

 - `Unemployment rate`: Unemployment rate in the country

 - `Urban_population`: Percentage of the population living in urban areas

 - `Latitude`: Latitude coordinate of the country's location

 - `Longitude`: Longitude coordinate of the country's location

+## **Process Overview**

+1. Import Libraries Necessary

+2. Read Information Basic Dataset

+3. Select Variables Necessary to Analysis

+4. Data Cleaning

+5. Exploratory Data Analysis

+6. Conclusion

 ## **Technologies and Tools**💻